maju6406/taskulator/README.md

 To display help for the taskulator task, run `puppet task show taskulator::run`

 To show help for the task CLI, run `puppet task run --help` or `bolt task run --help`

+## Limitations
+This modules has been tested on Centos and Windows 2012r2 machines.
+It may work on other platforms but is untested,

+## Release Notes/Contributors/Etc.
+0.2.0 - Added support for Windows
+0.1.0 - Initial Release